 Sandwich feedback is perhaps best used to help new managers develop feedback skills: to provide affirmative feedback to encourage employees to repeat desired behaviors and to offer corrective feedback to influence change.
 Once managers are at ease with giving feedback, they can focus on discussing what their employees do right and defer offering corrective feedback for other conversations.

-Effective feedback is timely, relevant and forthright.
+In summary, it’s best to be direct when giving feedback, because the compliment sandwiches are easily spotted as inauthentic.
+Feedback is effective only when it’s timely, relevant and forthright.
 Tomorrow’s article will introduce an effective feedback technique.